Traditional Plant-Based Cooking

 Stir frequently.

-• Mix through the garlic, bay leaf, cumin, coriander and tomato puree.
-Cook for 1 minute stirring all the time to avoid sticking too much to pan.
+• Mix through the garlic, bay leaf, cumin, coriander and tomato paste.
+Cook for 1 minute stirring all the time to avoid sticking to the pan.

 • Stir through the lentils and kidney beans.

-• Pour in the hot vegetable stock along with the chopped tomatoes.
+• Pour in the hot vegetable broth along with the canned diced tomatoes.
 Add a good sprinkle of salt and pepper.

 Meanwhile prepare the sauce (this step can be omitted if using a ready prepared vegan white or cheese sauce):

-• Place the butternut squash or pumpkin in a saucepan along with 2 cups/500ml of water.
+• Place the butternut squash into a saucepan along with 2 cups [480 ml] of water.

 Bring to a simmer and cook for 10 minutes or until the squash is very soft.